 If you have any worries or queries about your child once you get home or you notice any signs of infection or bleeding, please telephone the Ward and ask to speak to one of the nurses.

-You can also contact your GP.
+You can also contact your GP or NHS 111 (freephone from landlines and mobiles).

 Children's Day Care Ward: 01865 234 148 (7.30am to 7.30pm, Monday to Friday)

 Outside of the hours, you can contact: